varnish/Varnish-Book/varnish_book.rst

 Grace Mode
 ----------

-- A `graced` object is an object that has expired, but is still kept in cache.
+- A `graced` object is an object that has expired, but is kept in cache for a given `grace` time
-- `Grace mode` is when Varnish uses a `graced` object.
+- `Grace mode` is when Varnish uses a `graced` object
-- `Grace mode` is a feature to mitigate thread pile-ups, that allows Varnish to continue serving requests when the backend cannot do it.
+- Grace mode is a feature to mitigate the accumulation of requests for expired objects
-- Varnish can use a graced objects in many different ways.
+- Grace mode allows Varnish to build responses from expired objects
-- ``beresp.grace`` defines the time that Varnish keeps an object after ``beresp.ttl`` has elapsed.
+- ``beresp.grace`` defines the time that Varnish keeps an object after ``beresp.ttl`` has elapsed

 .. container:: handout

-   .. what is grace mode
+   .. motivation and definition

+   The main goal of `grace mode` is to avoid requests to pile up whenever a popular object has expired in cache.
-   To understand best *grace mode*, recall `Figure 2 <#figure-2>`_, which shows the lifetime of cached objects.
+   To understand better grace mode, recall `Figure 2 <#figure-2>`_ which shows the lifetime of cached objects.
-   When Varnish is in *grace mode*, Varnish is capable of delivering a stale object and issues an asynchronous refresh request.
-   When possible, Varnish delivers a fresh object, otherwise Varnish builds a response from a stale object.
+   When possible, Varnish delivers a fresh object, otherwise Varnish builds a response from a stale object and triggers an asynchronous refresh request.
    This procedure is also known as ``stale-while-revalidate``.

    .. use cases

    The typical way to use grace is to store an object for several hours after its ``TTL`` has elapsed.
    In this way, Varnish has always a copy to be delivered immediately, while fetching a new object asynchronously.
-   If the backend is healthy, a graced object does not get older than a few seconds (after its TTL has elapsed).
+   This asynchronous fetch ensures that graced objects do not get older than a few seconds, unless there are no available backends.

-   If the backend is sick, Varnish may be delivering a graced object up to its maximum grace time.
-   The following VCL code illustrates a normal usage of grace.
+   The following VCL code illustrates a typical use of grace:

    .. include:: vcl/grace.vcl
       :literal: